felixroos/blog/content/drafts/rhythmical.md

 ]
 ```

-This is mucher slicker!
+This is much more compact and readable!

 #### Other possible wordings

-one good metaphor would be ic circuits, which work just like our timing system:
+one good metaphor would be electric circuits, which work just like our timing system:

 ```js
 const circuit = [